Killing of Tony Robinson

 The killing of Tony Terrell Robinson Jr. occurred on March 6, 2015, in Madison, Wisconsin.
-Robinson, an unarmed 19-year-old man, was fatally shot by Madison police officer Matthew Kenny, during a "check-person" call.
+Robinson, an unarmed 19-year-old man, was fatally shot by Madison police officer Matthew Kenny during a "check-person" call.
 Kenny was responding to dispatch reports that Robinson was jumping in front of cars and acting erratically, and that he had harmed someone in an apartment.
 On May 12, 2015, the shooting was determined to be justified self-defense by the Dane County District Attorney Ismael Ozanne.
 The death was protested by the Black Lives Matter movement; Robinson was biracial, with a black father and a white mother.

 Shooting

 On March 6, 2015, the police received reports that 19-year-old Tony Robinson was yelling and jumping in front of cars.
 Robinson had reportedly been running in and out of the street while shouting at bystanders.
 Some of the reports were from friends of Robinson, who were concerned by his erratic behavior and called for help.
 The original caller and witnesses all stated that Robinson was unarmed and expressed concern over his well-being.

 45-year-old officer Matt Kenny responded to the call to "check person" at 6:30 pm.
 Kenny was backed up by Sergeant Gary and Officer Christian.
 Gary and Christian arrived to the front of the residence as Kenny was standing in the entrance to the stairwell by the open door.

 Kenny went into the open side porch door into a stairway of twelve steps.
 According to Kenny, based upon shouting he overheard, he believed that Robinson was assaulting someone in the second-floor apartment, and went in to stop it.
 Kenny encountered Robinson at the top of the stairs, who punched Kenny in the head, causing Kenny to sustain a concussion.
 Kenny said he feared for his life, thinking he could be knocked down the stairs and have his weapon taken, and fatally shot Robinson.
 The Robinson estate's description of the events alleges that Kenny was dispatched to a "check person" call, knew that he should wait for backup, but entered the building with his weapon drawn anyway.
-The estate further said that, as Kenny stood near the bottom of the stairwell, Robinson appeared at the top, and fired unnecessarily.
+The estate further said that, as Kenny stood near the bottom of the stairwell, Robinson appeared at the top, and Kenny fired unnecessarily.
 They further stated that Robinson fell down the stairs and Kenny fired the fatal shots as he lay helpless at the bottom of the stairs.